vuejs/vuepress/docs/reference/plugin/medium-zoom.md

 > @vuepress/plugin-medium-zoom

-Integrate [medium-zoom](https://github.com/francoischalifour/medium-zoom#readme) to VuePress, which can provide the ability to zoom images.
+Integrate [medium-zoom](https://github.com/francoischalifour/medium-zoom#readme) into VuePress, which can provide the ability to zoom images.

 ## Options